peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/cloudformation/cloudformation.md

     - Then CloudFormation creates those for you, in the right order, with the exact configuration that you specify

 **Note**: This is an introduction to CloudFormation
-- It can take over 3 hours to properly learn and master CloudFormation
-- This section is meant for you get a good idea of how it works
-- We’ll be slightly less hands-on than in other sections
-- We’ll learn everything we need to answer questions for the exam
 - The exam does not require you to actually write CloudFormation
 - The exam expects you to understand how to read CloudFormation

 #### Benefits of CloudFormation